acgtic211/digital-dice/docs/zigbee-zwave.md

 |temperature|	float|	maps to ambient temperature last read from device itself|
 |consumption|	float|	total consumption in watts

-if you want a thorough understanding of more types of devices please go to the help page of [Wink API](https://winkapiv2.docs.apiary.io/#reference).
+If you want a thorough understanding of more types of devices please go to the help page of [Wink API](https://winkapiv2.docs.apiary.io/#reference).